hgrecco/pint/docs/wrapping.rst

 Optional arguments
 ------------------

-For a function with named keywords with optional values, use a tuple for all
+In Python 3, for a function with named keywords with optional values, use a tuple for all
 arguments:

 .. doctest::